wilsonmar/wilsonmar.github.io/_posts/2019-01-15-cloud-perftest.md

 JMeter scripts can invoke the APIs of Web Drivers to control <a target="_blank" href="https://www.blazemeter.com/blog/mixing-selenium-into-your-load-scenario">many browsers running in BlazeMeter</a>.
 To load test APIs, we're looking forward to mature tools to convert SOAPUI scripts and Open API (Swagger) specs into load testing scripts.

-As with all code, when scripts are stored in a Git Repository pushed to a GitHub repository or a merge request is made, <a target="_blank" href="https://wilsonmar.github.io/git-hooks">hooks</a> can automatically initiate <strong>monitoring</strong> and build of servers before kicking off load testing jobs.
+As with all code, when scripts are stored in a Git Repository pushed to GitHub (or other Version Control repository), when a pull/merge request is made, <a target="_blank" href="https://wilsonmar.github.io/git-hooks">hooks</a> can automatically initiate <strong>monitoring</strong> and <strong>build</strong> of app instances before kicking off testing jobs.
+Many have created a cascade of CI/CD automation to step through several test environments that ensure changes safely yet quickly get into production.

 <a name="LandingPages"></a>